"Host your conference or meeting in Winnipeg and tap into the strength of our developed key sectors for partnerships, opportunities and insights."

 Heavy vehicle and equipment manufacturing

-Supported by the Vehicle Technology Centre, Winnipeg is home to several OEMs of “heavy things on rubber wheels” such as NFI, MacDon, Buhler, and Fort Garry Fire Trucks, along with a diverse local supply chain to support them.
+Supported by the Vehicle Technology Centre, Winnipeg is home to several OEMs of “heavy things on rubber wheels” such as NFI Group, MacDon and Buhler Industries supported by a diverse local supply chain.

 Composite manufacturing